 If you would like to explore elsewhere in The Vatican, you’ll need to plan ahead and book a tour directly with the Vatican 60 days before your trip.
 Alternatively, you can inquire at local travel agencies and you may be able to book a tour at shorter notice with a local tour agency.

-The Vatican neighborhoods are also home to Castel Sant’Angelo, or Mausoleum of Hadrian, which was built by Roman Emperor Hadrian as a monumental tomb for his family and later was used by the popes as a castle.
+Prati is also close to the Castel Sant’Angelo, or Mausoleum of Hadrian, which was built by Roman Emperor Hadrian as a monumental tomb for his family and later was used by the popes as a castle.
 It connects with Michelangelo’s Saint Peter’s Square by Via della Conciliazione.

-It is a large district with plenty of accommodation to choose from.
-The main attraction in the Prati neighborhood is the most well-known shopping street – Cola di Rienzo with many high-end design shops, cool restaurants, and bars.
+The main attraction in the Prati is the most well-known shopping street called Cola di Rienzo with many high-end design shops, cool restaurants, and bars.

-Stay in the Prati- Borgo if this is your first-time visiting Rome; you want to stay near the Vatican City; you want to stay in a tourist-friendly part of Rome; you want to stay in a safe neighborhood;
+Stay in the Prati- Borgo if this is your first-timers; you want to stay near the Vatican City; you want to stay in a safe neighborhood; you are traveling as a couple seeking for a relaxing holiday;

-Best places to stay in Prati and Vatican:
+Best places to stay in Prati and Vatican for first-timers:

 luxury ($$$): Villa Agrippina Gran Meliá – The Leading Hotels of the World This 5-star hotel offers rooms with views of the Vatican, Castel Sant’Angelo, Vicolo di Sant’Onofrio or the hotel’s garden.
 There is an on-site spa, My Blend by Clarins, and an outdoor swimming pool.